selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Value your time**, value yourself and others, and show your value.
 Be patient.
 Take your time.

 **Gain good habits**, You are your habits.
 Make habits obvious and easy.
-Time, location, habit stacking
+A clear time, location, and habit stacking helps

-**Grow**, flourish, quality, subtlety, don't be sorry, improve yourself, compound
+**Grow**, flourish, quality, subtlety.
+Don't be sorry, improve yourself.
+Compound

 ## Emotions

 **Forgive yourself**, Hindsight is 20/20.
-Regret has no utility after you understand your mistake. learn and move on
+Regret has no utility after you understand your mistake.
+Learn and move on

 **Do not magnify pain**, We suffer more in imagination than in reality.
 Our capacity for fretting is endless, don't worry, be happy

 **Let it go** A good life isn't necessarily a happy life.
 Happiness is just another emotion, and chasing emotions is like chasing the wind.